Skip to main navigation Skip to content Skip to footer

 I’m often asked to summarize what I have learned in my 40+ years of activism in the field of housing…

-Tags: Affordable housing, Fair housing, Housing policy, Housing segregation, John Henneberger
+Tags: Affordable housing, Discrimination, Fair housing, Housing policy, John Henneberger

 Secretary Carson asks anybody to offer examples of housing discrimination HUD has ignored and pledges to be on it “like white on rice.”
 Here you go Mr. Secretary

-National issues, Uncategorized•by John Henneberger•Posted July 18, 2018
+Housing, National issues, Subsidized Housing•by John Henneberger•Posted July 18, 2018

 HUD Secretary Ben Carson assured members of the U.S. House Financial Services Committee three weeks ago that he and HUD…